Top 10 High Paying Careers in Dutchess County NY

 Famous presidential race loser Thomas Dewey, from Pawling, ran against FDR in 1944, the only time two that two people from the same county ran against each other in the election.
 In addition, moneyed families like the wealthy Astors and Vanderbilts spent a lot of money and time in Dutchess County, even building vacation or resort homes, some of which are now tourist sites.

-- Financial Products & Services and Insurance Account Executives and Managers
+- Financial Products and Services and Insurance Account Executives

 - Auto Repair and Maintenance Technicians